How to Hit a Hybrid Golf Club from Tee to Green

 hybrid

-There are minor differences between hitting a hybrid off a tee and hitting a hybrid off the ground (fairway and rough).
+There are minor differences between hitting a hybrid off a tee and hitting a hybrid off the ground in the fairway and rough.

 If you tee it too high, the club can go right under the ball and the golf ball can hit the crown of the club, sending it very high into the air.

-I suggest getting yourself some very short tees, and teeing the ball up maybe half an inch maximum above the ground to ensure you promote a downward strike onto the ball everywhere on the golf course.
+I suggest using some short tees, and teeing the ball up maybe half an inch above the ground to ensure you promote a downward strike onto the ball everywhere on the golf course.

 How to hit a punch shot with a hybrid